 Frequently Asked Questions

-What should I look for when comparing product performance?
+What should I look for when comparing sun tunnel performance?

 What does ‘efficiency’ mean, and how does it affect the light delivery?

 Efficiency is a measure of the ability of the solar tube to deliver light from the top (dome) to the bottom (diffuser), regardless of the time of day or time or year.
 To suggest otherwise is like saying your car is faster on a Thursday or gives better MPG when there’s a ‘Y’ in the month.
 This is just a pile of bunkum put out by manufactures like Solatube trying to muddy the water.
 Read the independent BRE test summary of Solarspot D-38 and Solatube 290DS

 Unless you are a developer that wants to include the solar tube in the 10-year NHBC cover then the answer is no. For the vast majority of customers retro fitting into their homes, fitting in their own self-build project, retro fitting into an office as part of a refurb or a new commercial development, you don’t need a BBA certificate.
 The BBA certificate is no guarantee of performance.
 In fact the only other sun pipe to hold a BBA certificate was the Sola Skylights Skytunnel, the worst performing solar tube ever tested by the BRE.
 Read the BRE test summary of flexible sun pipes